-In Table 1, the majority of participants were male (61.6%) and aged between 16 and 25 years (58.8%).
-Most participants had completed undergraduate education (67.2%), with a significant portion studying Biology (79.6%) and enrolled in the Basic Science faculty (72.8%).
-Private universities were the most common academic setting (84.8%), and participants predominantly came from rural areas (50.8%).
-Regarding family structure, the majority reported coming from small families (70.0%).
-In terms of parental educational background, most participants had non-medical parents (71.6%).
-A large majority (88.8%) agreed with the statement that they feel supported by physicians in avoiding unnecessary antibiotic prescriptions.
-Similarly, 91.2% of participants agreed that they feel supported in refraining from taking antibiotics without a physician's recommendation.
+In Table 1, the majority of participants were male (64.0%) and aged between 16 and 25 years (50.0%).
+Most participants had completed graduate education (62.4%), with a significant portion studying Biology (82.8%).
+Private universities were the most common academic setting (81.6%), and participants predominantly came from rural areas (51.2%).
+Regarding family structure, the majority reported coming from nuclear families (76.8%).

 Table 2 Knowledge level of rational use of antibiotic